Top 20 Things To Know When You Are Pregnant For The First Time

 1. What fruit is not good for pregnancy?

 Expecting women can consume most fruits in moderation as a part of a well-balanced diet.
 However, some fruits might not be safe.
 For instance, unripe or semi-ripe papayas could be unsafe as the latex in them can trigger uterine contractions.
-Similarly, consuming large amounts of pineapple, especially in the last trimester, should be avoided as the enzyme bromelain in them can soften the cervix (13).
+Similarly, consuming large amounts of pineapple, especially in the third trimester, should be avoided as the enzyme bromelain in them can soften the cervix (13).

 2. Is sperm healthy for the baby during pregnancy?